Painting with Light to Capture Decisive Moments

 Camera Settings

-The shutter speed depends on the background.
-If I want a dark background, I will increase my shutter speed, whereas If I want a bright background, I will lower my shutter speed.
+The shutter speed varies based on the background.
+If I want a darker background, I increase the shutter speed; conversely, if I want a brighter background, I decrease the shutter speed.

 Aperture Shutter Speed ISO Focal Length White Balance Metering